billnic/ReproductibleResearchProj1/PA1_Template.md

 ## Total number of missing values:  2304
 ```
 - Devise a strategy for filling in all of the missing values in the dataset.
-       *my strategy is to replace missing values with the interval average*
+       *My strategy is to replace missing values with the interval average, that is, substitute the NA value for the average value corresponding to its interval.
+The average for each interval was calculated above.*

 - Create a new dataset that is equal to the original dataset but with the missing data filled in.